CCRI-Cyberknights/page/docs/QR-UI.md

 ## QR Code Generation

+### Dynamic QR Codes (Per-page)
+The site generates QR codes dynamically in the footer for each page.
+There is no YAML registry, no SVGs checked in, and no build step.
+Everything runs locally in the browser.

 ### Behavior
 - Defaults to the current page URL (hash route included)
 - Live preview rendered to `<canvas>` via `qrcode.min.js`